Sailing in Manly, Sydney,

 Düsseldorf is the center of the Rhine – Ruhr metropolitan region and the capital city of the German state of North Rhine – Westphalia.
 It is known for its fine arts, its relatively large Japanese community and its pioneering influence on experimental – electronic music.
 Nonetheless, Düsseldorf is also famous for its extreme sports activities, being performed in the wider area.

-Warriewood is a suburb in northern Sydney, at about 26 km/16 mi north of Sydney's CBD (Central Business District).
-The headlands on either side of the beach provide a good shelter from the wind.
+Little Bay is a coastal suburb of Sydney, at about 14 km/9 mi in the south-east of Sydney's CBD (Central Business District).
+Little Bay beach nestles between headlands to the south and north, providing with a good shelter from prevailing sea conditions.